ipfs-shipyard/pinning-service-compliance/nft.storage.md

   "delegates": []
 }
 ```
-## Can create new pin for testing pagination cid='baeaaadbzg4wdoobxg42tqmztha' - 🟢 SUCCESS
+## Can create new pin for testing pagination cid='baeaaadbygywdcmryheytkobzha' - 🟢 SUCCESS

 ### Expectations (2/2 successful)